jojo157/Delightful-Penguins/README.md

 - iPhone X
 - iPad & iPad Pro
 - Surface duo
-- Galaxy fold
+- Nest Hub & Max

 Based on the user experience, I changed the footer to display diferrently on small and larger devices.On mobile devices the social links are displayed on the left with the copy right text condensed.
 On larger devices the social links are spread across the available space and the copyright text is centered and contains more words.

 ![Mobile Footer](media/readme/mobilefooter.png)
 ![Larger Device Footer](media/readme/ipadfooter.png)

 I added media queries to ensure the user experience is maintained with rotated devices.
+Additionally, displays were altered to improve the appreance on different devices.
+The main changes were to resize forms on larger screens, improve spacing between elements.

 #### Different Browsers